Rui-San/LAPR2_2023_2024/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an HRM, i want to assign one or more skills to a collaborator

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
+>	Set of skills that enable him to perform on certain tasks, for example, driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of phytopharmaceuticals.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	 Thus, an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** Is there any specific characteristic that the collaborator need to have before assign him any skill?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** No

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:** Is there a minimal or maximun number of skills?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:** No

 ### 1.3.
 Acceptance Criteria